|Legler Systems Company|||||OE System|||||Contact Us|||||Help|||||Home||||

 15. Source cobol programs have been modified to reference a new copy member (SLP310) for IBM AIX system call to execute the Unix chmod command when an output file is opened and the OPR-SYS-PARM is set to "AIX".

-16. A complete backup of the order entry and billing application is created by periodically copying the LSC directory to an external removable device, such as a compact disc (CD-ROM) or USB flash drive.
+16. A complete backup of the order entry and billing application is created by periodically copying the LSC directory to an external removable device, such as a compact disc (CD-ROM) or USB flash drive (thumb drive).
 The CD-ROM disc or USB flash drive can be stored off-site for added protection in case of any unforeseen disaster.

 The online OES software references four master records in the Database Control System (required) to: (1) control basic system options and functions (Company Control Record), (2) verify User-ID and password and define the computer procedures the user can access plus other user options, such as the screen color code (background color and foreground color), display of real-time dashboards, show dollar sign ($) in all dollar amount fields and Help Window screen colors (User Control Record), (3) validate sales representative codes, Order-Status codes and other user definable codes, such as GL revenue account code and Location code (Code Definition Records) and (4) identify special notes or comments about a customer order by displaying the word "NOTES" on a data entry screen (General Notes Record).